Automating-GIS-processes/FEC/_sources/Day5-finalSteps.rst.txt

 .. note::

     You can also run the code in the Python IDLE by pressing **Run** > **Run Module** (or F5).
-    However, you first need to replace the ``GetPaarametersAsText()`` so that the value is defined in the code.
+    However, you first need to replace the ``GetParametersAsText()`` so that the value is defined in the code.
 See code below.

 .. code:: python